cloudposse/geodesic/docs/kops.md

 **NOTE**: you can override the `KOPS_TEMPLATE` to specify an alternative path to the manifest template file.

 Run the following command to create the cluster.
-This will just initialize the cluster state, which involves writing writing a state file to the S3 bucket.
+This will just initialize the cluster state, which involves writing a state file to the S3 bucket.
 It does not actually provision any AWS resources for the cluster.

 ```bash
 kops create -f manifest.yaml